siraajkudtarkar/CS167/Labs/Lab1/CS167-Lab1.md

   2. Unarchive it to the folder you created before, e.g, "C:\cs167".
 Your Hadoop path will be "C:\cs167\hadoop-3.2.2".
      - To unarchive it, open the "hadoop-3.2.2.tar.gz" via 7-zip, double click "hadoop-3.2.2.tar" to open it.
 This may take a few seconds.
      - Select "hadoop-3.2.2", click the "Extract" button (do not drag to unarchive), Set "Copy to:" to "C:\cs167\", and the click "OK".
      - The decompression takes a few seconds to minutes, you will see 3 errors saying "Cannot create symbolic link: ...", just click "Close" to ignore the errors.
-Those files are only needed for Linux and MacOS.
+Those files are only needed for Linux and macOS.
   3. Patch the binaries, otherwise many Hadoop related functions will fail:
       1. Download the patched binaries from [https://github.com/cdarlint/winutils](https://github.com/cdarlint/winutils)
       2. To download a folder only, paste `https://github.com/cdarlint/winutils/tree/master/hadoop-3.2.2/bin` into the text box in [https://download-directory.github.io/](https://download-directory.github.io/), and press Enter key.
 This will download a zip file "cdarlint winutils master hadoop-3.2.2-bin.zip" which contains the patched binaries for 3.2.2 only.